 BY REPUTATION:

-The logo of the Chupacabras de Canóvanas: thick athletic type letters "CC," one purple and one gold, bordered in white and then purple, on a black circle lined with purple, bordered in purple-light blue-purple.
+The logo of the Chupacabras de Canóvanas: thick gold athletic type letters "CC," bordered in white, on a black circle striped with orchid, bordered in purple-light blue-purple.

 Chupacabras